Click to read the linkback poem "The Least of These" (The Ocracies, 11 verses available).

 Writing is usually considered a solitary pursuit.
 One exception to this is a fascinating exercise called a "fishbowl."
 This has various forms, but all of them basically involve some kind of writing in public, usually with interaction between author and audience.
 A famous example is Harlan Ellison's series of "stories under glass" in which he sits in a bookstore window and writes a new story based on an idea that someone gives him.
 Writing classes sometimes include a version where students watch each other write, often with students calling out suggestions which are chalked up on the blackboard for those writing to use as inspiration.

 In this online version of a Poetry Fishbowl, I begin by setting a theme; today's theme is "weather."
 I invite people to suggest characters, settings, and other things relating to that theme.
 Then I use those prompts as inspiration for writing poems.

 I'm practicing cyberfunded creativity.
 If you enjoy what I'm doing and want to see more of it, please feed the Bard.
 The following options are currently available:

 1) Sponsor the Fishbowl -- Here is a PayPal button for donations.
 There is no specific requirement, but $1 is the minimum recommended size for PayPal transactions since they take a cut from every one.
 You can also donate via check or money order sent by postal mail.
 If you make a donation and tell me about it, I promise to use one of your prompts.
 Anonymous donations are perfectly welcome, just won't get that perk.
 General donations will be tallied, and at the end of the fishbowl I’ll post a list of eligible poems based on the total funding; then the audience can vote on which they want to see posted.

--- Gakked from various e-auction sites, this feature allows you to sponsor a specific poem.
+3) Buy It Now! -- Gakked from various e-auction sites, this feature allows you to sponsor a specific poem.
 If you don't want to wait for some editor to buy and publish my poem so you can read it, well, now you don't have to.
 Sponsoring a poem means that I will immediately post it on my blog for everyone to see, with the name of the sponsor (or another dedicate) if you wish; plus you get a nonexclusive publication right, so you can post it on your own blog or elsewhere as long as you keep the credits intact.
 You'll need to tell me the title of the poem you want to sponsor.
-I'm basing the prices on length, and they're comparable to what I typically make selling poetry to magazines (semi-pro rates according to Duotrope's Digest
+I'm basing the prices on length, and they're comparable to what I typically make selling poetry to magazines (semi-pro rates according to Duotrope's Digest).

 0-10 lines: $5